 I used fixed bias to again, reduce the heat, have easy adjustment of the DC balance and gauge the effect of bias point on the sound quality.
 The DC resistance in the GM70 grid should be kept under 30k to ensure stability and prevent the GM70s from runaway.
 The GM70 has the advantage of no top cap keeping the high voltages inside.
 It is relatively easy to drive, fantastic value for money and sounds great.
 Apparently the copper versions are a step up in some areas but come at too great a cost for me.

 I used a Sowter output transformer that was in use for the 813 amplifier.
 It has configurable secondaries so the a-a primary impedance could be 7k or 14k.
-I’m running 7k at present but can try 14k which could be a lower distortion option.
+I configured it for 14k which should be a lower distortion option.

 In a rough test using an 8R dummy load, I saw about 21 to 22V out before visible distortion of the sine wave so approximately 55 to 60W out.
-That required about 7V input so this is hardly a standard gain power amp but that’s not needed in my system to go very loud even without gain in the line stage.
+That required about 2.5V input.
 The point of this amp was to provide effortless sound with huge headroom which I think it achieves.

 Top and side views, audio chassis and power supply base.